LeoTamura/BasicProjects/Hora_do_dia/Readme.md

-Background color and imgages changes accordingly with the system time.
+Background color and images changes accordingly with the system time.